-Where are all the caterpillars gone?
-You see, since getting a shiny new camera to take some of my own images, I wanted to take some of caterpillars and all sorts of bugs, because that is what I enjoy looking at.
-But it seems times have changed because as a child I could find loads of them, and now as an adult not even 1!
-So is it because there are far less caterpillars these days or is it because I was much smaller back then and could see them on their own level?!?
-Well who knows, but in the meanwhile I thought we could take a look at someone else’s images of what I think is…
+Where have all the caterpillars gone?
+You see, since getting a shiny new camera to take some of my own images, I wanted to take some of the caterpillars and all sorts of bugs, because that is what I enjoy looking at.
+But it seems times have changed because as a child I could find loads of them, and now as an adult, not even 1!
+So is it because there are far fewer caterpillars these days or is it because I was much smaller back then and could see them on their own level?!?
+Well who knows, but in the meanwhile, I thought we could take a look at someone else’s images of what I think is…

 10 – The Christmas Lights Caterpillar